-Equipment Sub-Type Size Unit QTY Unit Last Page Update Equipilient Sub-1ype Size Ullic Q11 OIIIL Last rage opuate Boom Harbor Boom 2000 feet Anchor Danforth 25 lb 4
+Equipment Sub-Type Size Unit QTY Unit Last Page Update

+Boom Harbor Boom 2000 feet

+Anchor Danforth 25 lb 4

-Strategy: 6-440.4 Objective: Exclude Oil
+Strategy: 6-440.4 Objective: Deploy boom to prevent oil spread in the area.

 Strategy: A third level of protection at this site relies on the use of intertidal boom at the historic Sweetwater River mouth (south edge of D Street fill).
 On moderate tides this channel may also be protected by sandbagging similar to strategy 6-440.5